ClickHouse/examples/docs-scraper/README.md

 ## Docker

-Docker is used to run this, a very simple Dockerfile installs Scrapy and its dependencies, and then copies in the Scrapy config from the `mycrawler` dir.
+Docker is used to run this, a very simple Dockerfile installs Scrapy and its dependencies.

 ## Build